Ria424/developers-animatesdk-docs/FontItem_object/FontItem8.md

 #### Usage

-fontItem.size
+FontItem.size

 #### Description

-Property; an integer that represents the size of the Font item, in points.
+Property; `integer`; Represents the size of the Font item, in points.

 #### Example